Marketing Momentum

 Newsletter

-Most conversations around content formats stay pretty surface-level.
-People talk about what they’re posting, what seems to be trending, and what they think they should try next.
-Short-form, video, carousels, newsletters.
-The list keeps growing, and it often feels like the answer is simply to do more of everything.
+Most conversations about content formats stay surface-level.
+People talk about what they're posting, what seems to be trending, and what they think they should try next.
+Short-form, video, carousels, newsletters — the list keeps growing, and it often feels like the answer is simply to do more of everything.

-I don’t think that’s the right lens.
-Formats aren’t just packaging; they shape how ideas land, how they travel, and what they can actually do.
-Once you see them that way, a lot of the confusion around performance starts to fall into place.
+I don't think that's the right lens.
+Formats aren't just packaging; they shape how ideas land, how they travel, and what they can actually do.
+The short version of this entire article: short-form hooks, long-form holds.
+Each format has a distinct job, and most underperforming content strategies are asking one format to do the other's job.

-Short-form is the obvious starting point since it’s capturing most of the attention right now.
-It aligns with how people actually consume content, in quick bursts, jumping from one thing to the next as they move through a feed.
-A strong short-form post delivers one clear idea, sparks a reaction, and keeps moving before attention drifts, which is exactly why it works so well.
+Short-form is the obvious starting point since it's capturing most of the attention right now.
+It aligns with how people actually consume content — in quick bursts, jumping from one thing to the next as they move through a feed.
+A strong short-form post delivers one clear idea, sparks a reaction, and keeps moving before attention drifts.
+Roughly 71% of viewers decide within the first few seconds whether something is worth their time, and short-form is engineered for exactly that window.
+(I've written separately about how to build a repeatable short-form video system in B2B.)

-At the same time, short-form has a ceiling that often gets overlooked.
-It’s great at sparking interest, but it isn’t built for depth.
-It starts to strain when an idea needs context, when nuance matters, or when you’re trying to build real credibility with someone who doesn’t know you yet.
-You can earn attention in a few lines, but trust usually needs more room to develop.
+But short-form has a ceiling that often gets overlooked.
+It's great at sparking interest, but it isn't built for depth.
+It starts to strain when an idea needs context, when nuance matters, or when you're trying to build real credibility with someone who doesn't know you yet.
+You can earn attention in a few lines.
+Trust usually needs more room to develop.

-That’s where long-form has started to come back into focus.
 Choosing to engage with something longer is a different kind of commitment.
-It signals time, attention, and a willingness to go deeper.
-That shift expands what the content can actually do.
+It signals time, attention, and a willingness to go deeper — and that shift expands what the content can actually do.

 Long-form gives you the space to connect ideas rather than simply state them, guiding someone from one point to another in a way that feels whole instead of fragmented.
-In a feed filled with quick takes, that sense of completeness is exactly what allows it to stand out.
+In a feed full of quick takes, that sense of completeness is exactly what allows it to stand out.
+It's also what search engines and AI-driven discovery reward: well-structured long-form with clear, extractable answers is what ranks, earns links, and converts.

 None of these formats are interchangeable, even if they're often treated that way.